ekrich/sconfig/README.md

 ```

 To use in sbt, replace `X.Y.Z` with the version from Maven Central badge above.
+All available versions can be seen at the [Maven Repository](https://mvnrepository.com/artifact/org.ekrich/sconfig).

 ## Usage and Help
 [![Scaladoc](https://www.javadoc.io/badge/org.ekrich/sconfig_2.11.svg?label=scaladoc)](https://www.javadoc.io/doc/org.ekrich/sconfig_2.11)